BrainModes/The-Hybrid-Virtual-Brain/README.md

 ./tvb <parameter_file> <subject_id> <input_case>

-<parameter_file>: filename of a simple text file (stored in the same folder as <program>) that contains a sequence of three floating point numbers that specify (in this order)
+<parameter_file>: filename of a simple text file (stored in the same folder as <program>) that contains a sequence of three floating point numbers that specify (in this order).
+Note that all three floating point values must be written into the first line, each one separated by one whitespace.
 * long-range coupling strength parameter G
 * inhibitory population input scaling parameter w_BG^I
 * and the ratio of inhibitory to excitatory input strengths w_BG^I / w_BG^E  (“optimal” ratios w_BG^I / w_BG^E found during parameter space exploration were >1)